bobleesj/scikit-package/doc/source/support/frequently-asked-questions.rst

   .. note::

-    If your plot is not being modified, run ``rm -rf doc/_build`` to remove the existing build folder.
+    If your plot is not being modified, run ``rm -rf doc/_build`` to remove the existing build folder and save any of the .rst files under the ``doc/source`` directory while you are using ``sphinx-reload``.
+You should see the new plot re-rendered.

 .. _faq-doc-favicon-logo: